-- RQIA questionnaires for young people and staff support the view that compassionate care is in place - Families and children are actively supported to participate and be involved in planning their lives - Families and children are encouraged to approach any member of staff with their personal concerns, needs and wishes on an informal basis
+- RQIA questionnaires for young people and staff support the view that compassionate care is in place - Young people are actively supported to participate and be involved in planning their lives.
+There are regular and meaningful feedback meetings and issues raised are responded to by staff - Young people are encouraged to approach any member of staff with their personal concerns, needs and wishes and know and understand how to make a complaint.
+There is a system in place for making complaints and representation which they are made aware of